 - Cash-flow profile

-- Highest — co-funding of R&D, biocompatibility testing, and regulatory submission.
+- Highest — co-funding R&D, biocompatibility testing and regulatory submission.

 - Best for

-- Established brands with specific differentiated clinical requirements and 2–3 year product roadmap.
+- Established brands with a specific differentiated requirement and a 2–3 year roadmap.

-✅ Recommended progression path.
-Most successful private-label ECG electrode brand owners begin with Tier 1 to validate market acceptance and operational fit, graduate to Tier 2 after 6–12 months once the brand is established, and consider Tier 3 only after their portfolio reaches sustained 500K+ piece annual volume per SKU.
-Tier 4 Joint Development is appropriate only when there is a specific clinical requirement no existing product satisfies — not as a "premium upgrade" of Tier 3.
+✅ Recommended progression.
+Most successful private-label brand owners begin at Tier 1 to validate market acceptance and operational fit, graduate to Tier 2 once the brand is established, and consider Tier 3 only after sustained volume per SKU.
+Tier 4 joint development is appropriate only when there is a specific clinical requirement no existing product satisfies — not as a "premium upgrade" of Tier 3.

-Short answer: The OEM ECG electrode contract negotiation is not a single decision — it is nine inter-related decisions that together determine commercial viability, regulatory exposure, and long-term flexibility.
-Each decision should be settled explicitly before signing, not deferred to "we'll figure it out later."
+Short answer: the OEM contract is not one decision but nine inter-related ones that together determine commercial viability, regulatory exposure and long-term flexibility.
+Settle each explicitly before signing, not "later."

 1Product strategy: which SKUs to carry

 Start narrow.
-The three best-selling SKUs in most adult-monitoring markets are Φ50 mm 4.0 mm metal snap, 70.5 × 55 mm offset metal snap, and Φ30 mm pediatric.
-Add a fourth — V0015 carbon snap — only in markets where catheterization-lab and imaging-frequent ICU together account for > 30% of monitoring volume.
+In most adult-monitoring markets the best-sellers are the Φ50 mm round metal-snap, the 70.5 × 55 mm offset metal-snap, and the Φ30 mm pediatric.
+Add a carbon-snap (V0015 radiolucent) variant only in markets where cath-lab and imaging-frequent ICU together make up a significant share of monitoring volume.

-Avoid the temptation to launch 10–20 SKUs simultaneously.
-Each SKU consumes inventory cash, regulatory effort, and sales-team training time.
-Three to five SKUs at launch is the sweet spot; expand only after the initial portfolio shows sustained 6-month performance.
+Resist launching 10–20 SKUs at once — each consumes inventory cash, regulatory effort and sales-training time.
+Three to five SKUs at launch is the sweet spot; expand after the initial portfolio shows sustained performance.

 | Criterion | Minimum requirement |